bc

 KING, Stephen:

 INSOMNIA (1994) Lengthy story with elderly and unlikely hero.
-Brilliant characterisation, slow to get going - but with a mind-numbing climax.
+Brilliant characterization, slow to get going - but with a mind-numbing climax.
 In some ways a reworking of MISERY.
 For King fans only.
 (JT 6.03)

 KING, Stephen: